UK declares drought in parts of England amid heatwave - ExBulletin

 UK declares drought in parts of England amid heatwave

-Government met with environmental management and water companies Drought has been declared in some parts of England.
-The Northern British water company has announced a hose pipe ban.
-Flash floods can occur in dry weather, the Korea Meteorological Administration says

-LONDON, August 12 (Reuters) – The UK officially declared a drought in parts of the UK on Friday, which has sparked wildfires and tested infrastructure as long-term hot, dry weather faces new restrictions on water use by households occurred as a result.
+The UK officially declared a drought in parts of the UK on Friday as homes face new water use restrictions during a period of prolonged hot and dry weather that has already severely tested UK infrastructure.

-The UK’s first drought since 2018 means water companies will step up their efforts to manage the effects of dry weather on farmers and the environment, including water management to protect water supplies, the Environment Agency said. read more
+Some parts of the UK’s south, central and eastern parts of the UK are currently in drought, which means water companies will step up their efforts to manage the impact of dry weather on farmers and the environment, the Environment Agency said.

 “All water companies have reassured us that their essential supplies are still safe and we have made it clear that it is their duty to maintain these supplies,” Water Minister Steve Double said after the National Drought Group meeting.

-“We are better prepared than ever for dry weather, but we will continue to closely monitor the situation and take further action as needed.”
+“We are better prepared than ever for the dry weather, but we will continue to closely monitor the situation, including its impact on farmers and the environment, and take further action as needed.”

-The drought marks the first time since July, the UK’s driest month in nearly 90 years, with temperatures exceeding 40 degrees Celsius (104 degrees Fahrenheit), sparking renewed interest in the impacts of climate change.

-The Bureau of Meteorology said parts of England and Wales are under a four-day ‘heat wave’ warning, with many areas crossing the heat wave line.

-In most of Europe, burning temperatures for weeks have caused major wildfires and depleted water levels in major rivers. read more

-The UK’s July heatwave has made railroad tracks bent, airport runways melted and dozens of lawn fires, making it the busiest week for the London fire department since World War II.
+Some parts of southern, central and eastern England are currently in drought condition.

+Much of Europe has faced major wildfires for weeks, depleting water levels in Germany’s Rhine, and drier than usual water sources downstream of Britain’s Thames River.

-Early on Friday, Yorkshire Water announced that the hose pipe ban would begin on August 26, bans customers from using hoses in their gardens, washing their cars, or filling their water parks with water.
+Early on Friday, Yorkshire water announced that a hose pipe ban would begin on August 26, bans customers from using hoses in their gardens, washing their cars or filling their water parks.

+“The hot, dry weather means that Yorkshire’s rivers are shrinking and reservoir levels are about 20% lower than expected at this time of year,” said Neil Dewis, director of water resources at Yorkshire Water.

-Serving approximately 2.3 million households and 130,000 businesses, it is the latest local water company to announce use restrictions. read more
+Serving approximately 2.3 million households and 130,000 business customers in parts of the North and Midlands of England, the company is the latest local water company to announce usage restrictions.

-Friday’s drought declaration covers parts of southern, central and eastern England, including Devon, Cornwall and Kent counties and southern London.
+A hose and sprinkler ban for South East Water customers went into effect on Friday.
+Thames Water, which provides water to 15 million people across London, also said it plans to impose restrictions.

 Sources